Osroene: Roman province

-The independence of the state ended probably in c.
-214; during Caracalla's reign the monarchy was abolished by the Roman Empire and Osroene was incorporated it as a province (colonia).
-It was a frontier province, lying close to the Persian empires with which the Romans were repeatedly at war, and was taken and retaken several times.
+The state of Osrhoene was considerably reduced probably during Caracalla's reign, in c.
+213; large parts of the territory fell to the Roman province of Osrhoene that had been established in 195.
+Some scholars even think that the Osrhoenian monarchy was completely abolished in around 213.
+The province of Osrhoene was a frontier province, lying close to the Persian empires with which the Romans were repeatedly at war, and was taken and retaken several times.
 As it was on the frontier it had a Roman legion stationed there.
 Legio III Parthica and its Castrum (homebase) may have been Rhesaina, but that is uncertain.

 Following Emperor Diocletian's tetrarchy reform during his reign (284-305), it was part of the diocese of the East, in the praetorian prefecture of the same name.

 According to the late-4th-century Notitia Dignitatum, it was headed by a governor of the rank of praeses, and it was also the seat of the dux Mesopotamiae, who ranked as vir illustris and commanded (c.
 400) the following army units: